1. ELIGIBILITY

 5.1.
 Do I need to pay tuition fees?

-Staff members of funds and programmes and other international organizations, non- UN Secretariat organizations, permanent missions and their spouses, spouses of United Nations staff members, employees of service providers located in the Palais des Nations, employees of non-governmental organizations (“NGOs”) accredited by the United Nations, accredited press corps, consultants, interns and retirees pay tuition fees as follows
+Staff members of funds and programmes and other international organizations, non- UN Secretariat organizations, permanent missions and their spouses, spouses of United Nations staff members, employees of service providers located in the Palais des Nations, employees of non-governmental organizations (“NGOs”) accredited by the United Nations, accredited press corps, consultants, interns and retirees pay tuition fees as follows:

-1. 48-hour courses and equivalent special courses/term: CHF 650.-
+- 48-hour courses and equivalent specialized courses/term: CHF 650.-

-2. 24-hour courses and equivalent special courses/term: CHF 390.-
+- 24-hour courses and equivalent specialized courses/term: CHF 390.-

-To know the price of the course you want to register for, check the course description or the course offer
+To know the price of the course you want to register for, check the course description or the course offer.

 5.2.
 How do I pay?